 Want to create paradise here on Earth?
 Yes, think positively.
 If you don’t believe it’s even possible, it’s never going to happen.
 Imagine it.
 Feel it.
 Have faith in it.
 This is crucial to manifesting anything.

 And then press pause.
 Look around.
 And sense whether the hand of reality is coming to meet you.
-Because that hand is your link to the universe, and without it you’re nothing but a random blip stabbing vaguely in the direction of future pleasure.
+Because that hand is your link to the universe.
+Without it you’re nothing but a random blip stabbing vaguely in the direction of future pleasure.
 With it you’re a God or Goddess forging paradise right here and now.

 Atulya K Bingham